ucf-photovoltaics/UCF-EL-Defect/README.md

+# Semantic Segmentation of Photovoltaic Cells
-This is a script meant for easy use of our defect segmentation model, seen in our paper Automated Defect Detection and Localization in Photovoltaic Cells using Semantic Segmentation of Electroluminescence Images.
+This is a script meant for easy use of our defect segmentation model, seen in our paper [Automated Defect Detection and Localization in Photovoltaic Cells using Semantic Segmentation of Electroluminescence Images](https://ieeexplore.ieee.org/document/9650542).
 Our models are trained and evaluated using the PyTorch python package.

 The images of the dataset are all individual cell images found in the 'images/' folder, and the .csv containing annotations are found in 'annotations.csv'.
 These are exported straight from the annotation software, then combined from different annotation sessions.
 The 'test_images.csv' and 'train_images.csv' contain the filenames of our train-test split evaluated in the paper.
 This will be updated to a cleaner split method (separate folders) soon.